 It’s not surprising that the whole thing feels informal.
 There is rarely a reception or other guests, you are woken by roosters and you can call just a few days ahead to still be accommodated.

 There are many room types, including large, self-built apartments and smaller, more basic rooms within larger houses.
 We have yet to experience a room that was too dirty or too costly in our vast agriturismi experiences.

 The best thing about staying in an agriturismo is the food.
 The food.
-The farm-stays offer a full meal and breakfast for 30 to 50 euro per person.
-This includes the fresh produce, eggs, meat and wine.
+The farm stays offer a full meal and breakfast for 30 to 50 euros per person.
+This includes fresh produce, eggs, meat, and wine.
 You may even get to eat the chickens that woke your up in the morning.
 Agriturismo is often the best place to eat in Italy, as it’s not where you’ll find many of Italy’s most delicious food traditions.